ilyess-sellami/WazuhThreatKit/README.md

 - **Cloud Threats log**: Simulates destructive cloud commands across AWS, Azure, GCP, and privileged Docker container execution.
 - **Living-Off-the-Land log**: Covers encoded PowerShell commands, remote script downloads, WMI process creation, registry modification, and temp folder script execution.
 - **Lateral Movement log**: Includes suspicious RDP logins, PsExec execution, WMI remote process creation, network enumeration, and unusual SMB connections.

+---

+## 🐍 Python Scan Module

+This project includes a simple Python engine that helps **Detection Engineers** test and validate Wazuh rules in a lightweight environment.

+The module performs the following tasks:
+- 📖 Reads Wazuh XML rules from the `rules/` folder
+- 📜 Reads sample logs from the `logs/` folder
+- ⚡ Scans logs against the rules to check for matches
+- 🛠️ Generates JSON alerts in the `alerts/` folder

+### 🎯 Objective
+The main objective of this module is to **simulate and test Wazuh rules** outside of a full Wazuh deployment, making it easier for engineers to:
+- Verify if rules are triggered correctly
+- Debug and fine-tune detection logic
+- Quickly iterate on rule changes before production deployment